July 15, 2006

 "I'm sorry that I was responsible for causing you so much pain even after you tried to move on."

 She actually laughed out loud at his last statement.
 Antonin tried not to be offended, but he couldn't help it.
-Why was so being so flippant about something that was obviously painful?
+Why was she being so flippant about something that was obviously painful?

 "Don't flatter yourself, Antonin.
 I was perfectly capable of fucking up my own relationship without your help."